-It is the policy of DSDT, that all its students and school employees have an educational setting that is safe, secure, and free from harassment and bullying of any kind.
+DSDT mandates that all students and employees have an educational setting that is safe, secure, and free from harassment and bullying of any kind.
 DSDT will not tolerate bullying and harassment of any type.
 Conduct that constitutes bullying and harassment is prohibited.
 The following are general processes and procedures designed to assure students, staff, and guests that DSDT is a safe & healthy environment in which to teach and learn.